Chiderafrankie/Chiderafrankie/README.md

 ### ⚡ About Me

-💻 I'm Frankie Chidera — a curious and committed Frontend Developer in progress
+💻 I'm Frankie Chidera, a curious and committed Frontend Developer in progress
-📝 I simplify JavaScript and web concepts through technical writing
+📝 I simplify web concepts through technical writing
 🧠 I love breaking down what I learn so beginners like me never feel lost
-🎧 I'm also a passionate sound engineer — when I’m not coding, I’m mixing audio
-📚 I believe if I'm not coding, I'm reading or building something that stretches my mind
+📚 I believe if I'm not coding, I'm reading,  building something that stretches my mind or a sound engineer.

 ---